dartmouth-cs98/hack-a-thing-2-erika-kristie/README.md

 Worked with Kristie to scrape necessary information from wikipedia pages using Python.

 ### Kristie
-Worked with Erica to scrape necessary information from wikipedia pages using Python.
+Worked with Erika to scrape necessary information from wikipedia pages using Python.
 Used the following tutorial (https://pythonhow.com/html-templates-in-flask/) to set up a basic Flask Backend and connect it with HTML/CSS templates.
 Retrieved assets from Google (credit: http://the-toast.net/2014/11/14/moogle-mom-search-engine/).
 Parsed the script we made together to dynamically update our backend based on user input.